YaleDHLab/dh-rees/README.md

 ## About

 This repository houses the source code for a WordPress theme for the Digital Humanities and Russian and East European Studies website at Yale.
-The theme is built on the (_s (alias undscores) theme)[https://github.com/Automattic/_s].
+The theme is built on the [_s theme](https://github.com/Automattic/_s).

 #### Adding Content